taegyoon-kim/nlp_26spring/README.md

 ## Course Overview

 This course introduces students to the fundamental concepts and techniques of NLP, emphasizing the development of critical insights for its application in humanities and social sciences research.
 The course will blend theoretical understanding with practical, hands-on experience.
-Students will develop not only a mathematical/statistical intuition for key NLP approaches but also learn how to effectively implement these approaches in their own research.
+Students will develop not only a statistical/mathematical intuition for key NLP approaches but also learn how to effectively implement these approaches in their own research.

 Each class will start with a lecture by the instructor, complemented by guided coding.
 The latter portion of the class will feature two activities.
 Students will first engage in a review of applied research.
-Then, they will lead hands-on methods tutorials.
+Then, they will lead a hands-on methods tutorial.

 While prior experience in NLP is not required, students should possess basic programming skills in Python, along with some familiarity with quantitative analysis.
 By the end of this course, students will gain a comprehensive understanding of the potential of NLP in humanities and social sciences, mastering techniques to apply and refine NLP for their research.

+* _Note: This is not a course on large language model (LLM) engineering or building AI applications.
+Instead, the course focuses on understanding the logic of NLP methods and applying them to analyze textual data in the humanities and social sciences.
+_

 ## Prerequisites
 Basic programming skills in Python and familiarity with quantitative analysis are required